colbymillerdev/tweet-delete/README.md

 npx tweet-delete tweets
 ```

-Follow the prompts displayed in the terminal.
-These will ask for the starting deletion date, as well as the 4 keys from the created Twitter app in your developer account.
+Follow the prompts displayed in the terminal to provide the required information.

-**WARNING: THIS IS A DESTRUCTIVE AND PERMANENT OPERATION.
-ALL TWEETS AFTER AND INCLUDING THE DATE ENTERED WILL BE DELETED AND UNABLE TO BE RECOVERED.**

 # Commands